annopolis230/homelab-portfolio/terraform/README.md

 - The newly provisioned server will get a DHCP lease via the br0 bridge interface.
 If there is no DHCP server serving that interface, provisioning will fail after 5 minutes due to the wait_for_lease timeout.
 - You MUST use your SSH keypair to connect to the server.
 There is no other way.
 - It also assigns a static MAC for the VM, you can change it to whatever you like in `vm.tf`.
 I would recommend setting up a DHCP reservation.
+- This installs Wazuh 4.12.
+To change the version, change the link in the last runcmd command of `cloudinit.cfg`

 ### After Deployment